-Inverted in an episode of the original series where the Omnitrix is damaged,

-    causing Ben to assume hybrids of his normal forms.
-In all cases, these new forms

-    are worse than his normal ones.
+- Inverted in an episode of the original series where the Omnitrix is damaged, causing Ben to assume hybrids of his normal forms.
+In all cases, these new forms are worse than his normal ones.

 - Steven Universe is half-human, half-Gem.
-At first, the human half mostly just

-    seems to be inconvenient for him, if not life-threatening; Steven isn't as

-    strong or fast as other Gems, less able to control his powers, and isn't The

-    Needless (though he is stronger and more durable than a normal human and some

-    can attribute some of this to still being a kid and not an adult yet).
-However,

-    a couple episodes suggests that his abilities will grow to become stronger than

-    even his mother's were, and the Season 1 finale show one vital benefit to having

-    an organic body: Steven is immune to advanced Gem technology that can instantly

-    destroy the body of a regular gem.
-"Alone Together" reveals another ability he

-    has that the other Gems lack: the ability to fuse with humans in addition to

-    Gems.
-Probably best thing about being a human/Gem hybrid, however, is that since

-    he was raised among both, he's the only person in the world who can easily

-    empathise with and understand both sides...
+At first, the human half mostly just seems to be inconvenient for him, if not life-threatening; Steven isn't as strong or fast as other Gems, less able to control his powers, and isn't The Needless (though he is stronger and more durable than a normal human and some can attribute some of this to still being a kid and not an adult yet).
+However, a couple episodes suggests that his abilities will grow to become stronger than even his mother's were, and the Season 1 finale show one vital benefit to having an organic body: Steven is immune to advanced Gem technology that can instantly destroy the body of a regular gem.
+"Alone Together" reveals another ability he has that the other Gems lack: the ability to fuse with humans in addition to Gems.
+Probably best thing about being a human/Gem hybrid, however, is that since he was raised among both, he's the only person in the world who can easily empathise with and understand both sides...

-    - According to an anecdote told variously about George Bernard Shaw and Isadora

-    Duncan, Shaw and Sandra Bernhardt, Albert Einstein and Marilyn Monroe, etc., the

-    woman says to the man, "You are the greatest brain in the world and I have the

-    most beautiful body, so we ought to produce the most perfect child."
-He

-    responds, "What if the child inherits my beauty and your brains?
+- According to an anecdote told variously about George Bernard Shaw and Isadora Duncan/Sandra Bernhardt, Albert Einstein and Marilyn Monroe, etc., the woman says to the man, "You are the greatest brain in the world and I have the most beautiful body, so we ought to produce the most perfect child."
+He responds, "What if the child inherits my beauty and your brains?"